-The Complainant and the Respondent parties may be represented, at his/her their own cost, at any of the above-described meetings/hearings interviews/meetings.
+The Complainant and the Respondent parties may be represented, at his/her_their own cost, at any of the above-described interviews/ meetings/hearings.

-The right of a person to a prompt and equitable resolution of the complaint shall not be impaired by the person's pursuit of other remedies such as the filing of a complaint with the Office for Civil Rights, Equal Employment Opportunity Commission, Indiana Civil Rights Commission, OCR, the ICRC or the EEOC, the filing of charges with local law enforcement, or the filing of a concurrent criminal complaint. civil action in court.
-Use of the complaint procedures this internal complaint process is not a prerequisite to the pursuit of other remedies.
+The right of a person to a prompt and equitable resolution of the complaint shall not be impaired by the person's pursuit of other remedies such as the filing of a complaint with the Office for Civil Rights OCR or the Indiana Civil Rights Commission, or ICRC, the filing of a concurrent criminal complaint charges with local law enforcement, or the filing of a civil action in court.
+Use of the complaint procedures is not a prerequisite to the pursuit of other remedies.
 Furthermore, the complaint must be investigated even if a separate investigation is being conducted by another agency, including but not limited to the local police department.